OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-18.md

 The Lord spoke to Moses,

 ## Numbers 18:26
-“Speak to the Levites and say to them: ‘When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the Lord’s offering.
+“Tell the Levites: ‘When you receive from the Israelites the tithe I give you as your inheritance, you must offer a tenth of that tithe as a contribution to the Lord.

 ## Numbers 18:27
 Your offering will be credited to you as grain from the threshing floor or juice from the wine vat.